strimzi/proposals/075-auto-rebalancing-cluster-scaling.md

 ```

 When the `spec.cruiseControl.autoRebalance` is set and a specific rebalancing mode refers to a "template" `KafkaRebalance` custom resource, the operator automatically creates a corresponding `KafkaRebalance` custom resource when the user scales the cluster, by adding and/or removing brokers.
-The operator copies over goals and rebalancing options from the referenced "template" resource to the actual rebalancing one and also adds the `spec.mode` and `spec.brokers` to it.
+The operator copies over goals and rebalancing options from the referenced "template" resource to the "actual" rebalancing one and also adds the `spec.mode` and `spec.brokers` to it.
-The `KafkaRebalance` custom resource could be named as `<my-cluster-name>-auto-rebalancing-<mode>` where the `<my-cluster-name>` part comes from the `metadata.name` in the `Kafka` custom resource, and the `<mode>` is referring to which rebalancing has to run (add or remove brokers).
+The "actual" `KafkaRebalance` custom resource could be named as `<my-cluster-name>-auto-rebalancing-<mode>` where the `<my-cluster-name>` part comes from the `metadata.name` in the `Kafka` custom resource, and the `<mode>` is referring to which rebalancing has to run (add or remove brokers).

 ```yaml
 apiVersion: kafka.strimzi.io/v1beta2